ys319/use-replace/README.md

-# React "useReplace" hook.
+# useReplace

-Replace string with component using regexp.
+React hook for Replace string with component using regexp.

 ## Example